erincatto/box2c/docs/dynamics.md

 ```

 ### Coordinate Transformations
-The body class has some utility functions to help you transform points
+The body has some utility functions to help you transform points
 and vectors between local and world space.
 If you don't understand
 these concepts, please read \"Essential Mathematics for Games and
 Interactive Applications\" by Jim Van Verth and Lars Bishop.
 These